-When you work remotely it is important that you make sure that your workspace is similarly suitable and safe on an ongoing basis.
+When you work remotely it is important that you make sure that your workspace is similarly suitable and safe.
 You must always consider whether the lighting, temperature, noise, ventilation, maintenance, cleanliness and available facilities are suitable.
-The work-station self-assessment will help you to assess suitability of your work area.
-Where we have a concern that your environment is not safe we will discuss our concerns with you in the first instance.
-You will be required to work in another location that is safe until our concerns are satisfied.

 6.5 Internet connection